-For those who want to bring a First Fruit (or any other) offering to support the ministry work of Moadim Messianic Mission,our bank details on last page of this booklet.
+(For those who want to bring a First Fruit (or any other) offering to support the ministry work of Moadim Media, our bank details are at the end of this article).

 Guidelines in hosting a Pesach-Communion celebration

-The following items are needed for the Passover Seder:
+The following items are needed for the Passover celebration:

-1. A Seder plate with containers for the food-symbols of the Passover celebration.
+1. A Seder plate with containers for the food-symbols.

-2. Unleavened bread (“matzos”): three whole ones for the “Afikomen” ceremony (on top of each other, covered with a white cloth, plus extra to eat)
+2. Unleavened bread (“matzos”): three for the “Afikomen” ceremony (on top of each other, covered with a white cloth, plus extra to eat)